Carrier Vetting: How to Determine the Right Carrier for Every Haul

 Carrier Assure

-Carrier Assure, an exclusive Truckstop partner, is performance-scoring software designed explicitly for vetting carriers.
+Carrier Assure, a Truckstop partner, is performance-scoring software designed explicitly for vetting carriers.
 It focuses on full truckload interstate shipments and uses advanced data analytics and algorithms to assess carrier performance.

 This tool is valuable because it helps you to make more informed decisions by providing a performance score that includes data points directly from the FMCSA.